jrabbit/pyborg-1up/docs/source/deploy.rst

   * Install pyborg either from source or pip into the virtualenv

+  * Edit the unit files to match your system. (you probably aren't named Jack.)

   * install these unit files into your systemd path. (try :kbd:`/usr/lib/systemd/system`)

   * reload your systemd (:kbd:`systemctl daemon-reload`)